Oconee County, South Carolina: Geography

-Bad Creek Reservoir, located in the mountains above Jocassee, is lso used for generating electricity during peak hours.
+Bad Creek Reservoir, located in the mountains above Jocassee, is also used for generating electricity during peak hours.
 The water level can fall by tens of feet per hour and, during off-peak times, water is pumped back into the lake for the next peak period.
 Because of the dramatic changes in water level due to these uses, boating and swimming are prohibited in this reservoir.

 Oconee County is in the Savannah River basin.